ellipsisComma/weird-waves/README.md

 * no longer any need to include show audio durations in `archive-data.js`
 * browser source CSS recommendations can be made consistent with the main page's CSS

+### On major queue changes, copy existing queue state to import-export box

+Currently, clearing the queue requires clicking through a confirmation.
+This is a useful catch, but is inconsistent with other major changes (import and shuffle), which don't ask for confirmation.
+For users who actually do mean to clear their queue, the confirmation could be a frustrating speed bump.

+This could be avoided by copying the existing state of the queue to the import-export box during any major queue changes, so a user who accidentally shuffled, cleared, or overwrote their queue could undo the changes.
+This would be a simpler alternative to a full undo/redo action queue.

+However, the solution would use an existing part of the interface with a clearly-delineated purpose for a new, undocumented purpose.
+This new purpose would have to be communicated not only in general, but specifically after major changes to the queue, to remind users of the option to undo.
+The conceptual complexity of this reminder would almost certainly cause more slowdown than the simple confirmation, and be more frustrating to users who intended to clear their playlist.